clayperez/Event-Manual-Boiler/brand-design.md

 # Brand Design

-    Give an overview of the event's brand and design elements.
+Describe the event's brand and design elements, properties and any guidelines for their use.

 ## Name: < name of the event >